Bourne Valley Wildlife

 A refuge for Water Voles

 The area around Alder Hills Road is particularly good for Water Voles who are dependent on long grass and in-channel vegetation for their survival.
-In 2005 there have been confirmed sightings at the new Bourne Pools, where the concrete channel has been removed and gentler slopes left to develop undisturbed bankside vegetation.

 Water Voles are quite docile creatures who are out of their burrows both day and night, so if you sit by the river quietly you may hear a loud ‘plop’ as one dives into the water, or see one chomping its way through vegetation.